 So listening and reading are active processes in which the listener/reader is not simply "taking in" explicitly stated information, but is also working on it and interpreting in the light not only of other elements stated in the text, but also of extra-textual ".knowledge of the world".
 This causes two problems for our learners :

 a) they may have to devote so much attention to actually decoding the words they hear (bottom up processing) that they don't have time to work on the information in this way (top-down processing).

 b) "knowledge of the world" may differ from culture to culture.
-For example, if a student says I've got an exam tomorrow, the typical British person will imagine a large room with students at individual desks doing a written paper, under timed conditions, with an invigilator watching to check that there is no communication between students, no-one is referring to textbooks, notes or other reference sources etc. An Italian person's mental image (schema) of the same thing might be quite different : an oral exam taken by an individual student in front of a panel of examiners, and watched by other students who are waiting to take the same exam.
+For example, if a student says I've got an exam tomorrow, the typical British person will imagine a large room with students at individual desks doing a written paper, all with the same questions, under timed conditions, with an invigilator watching to check that there is no communication between students, no-one is referring to textbooks, notes or other reference sources etc. An Italian person's mental image (schema) of the same thing might be quite different : an oral exam taken by an individual student in front of a panel of examiners, and watched by other students who are waiting to take the same exam but who will be asked slightly different questions.
 Clearly, if the reader/listener's schema is different from that of the speaker/writer, this may lead them to an interpretation that is not actually true.

 *Bonxie is the Shetland dialect word for Skua - and if you want to see what it's like to be attacked by one, have a look here.